Healthy Homes Assessment Vogeltown

 Insulation Vogeltown

-The insulation of the ceiling and underfloor is required for all rent houses from 1 July 2019.
-All landlords and property managers should make sure that the insulation is in line with current quality.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space may require to be filled with or replaced.
+Insulation for underfloor and ceilings is mandatory for all rent homes as of July 1st, 2019.
+Property managers and landlords must ensure that the insulation is up to standards that are in line with the latest standard.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space might need to be filled with or replaced.

-A properly insulated home can help control condensation, and decrease the risk of mould and dampness, and it will make it easier to allow the house to retain the heat.
+A well-insulated house will reduce the risk of condensation, and decrease the risk of mould and dampness as well as making an easier task to the household to retain the heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation resists heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
+The more R-value is higher, the higher the standard of insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3